 This course also offers you the chance to join a study tour to selected countries, where you will probe the relationship between education and training systems and their provision, as well as attending seminars presented by eminent scholars.

-- A four-year degree, or equivalent, and at least two years of documented relevant professional experience.
+- A four-year education degree, or equivalent, or

 All students must meet English language requirements.